brutasse/graphite-api/docs/api.rst

 *Default: default*

-Used to specify a template from ``graphTemplates.conf`` to use for default colors and graph styles.
+Used to specify a template to use for default colors and graph styles.

 Example::